gc-da11yn/gc-da11yn.github.io/src/pages/en/recordings.md

 ---
 title: Recordings
-description: Recordings typically fall into one of two categories, an in-person facilitated event (<abbr>Standard Video</abbr>) or an audio-only presentation.
+description: Recordings typically fall into one of two categories, an in-person facilitated event (Standard Video) or an audio-only presentation.
 Here is a definition of each type and their respective accessibility requirements.
 toggle: enregistrements
 subject:
   - howTos